⇦ Back

 1 Create an Array

-An array is created manually by first creating a list (or a list-of-list) of numbers and then using the array() function to convert it:
+If we have NumPy installed, we can create an array manually by first creating a list (or a list-of-list) of numbers and then using the array() function to convert it:

 import numpy as np